 10 chain saw teams are cutting toppled coconut trees into usable lumber for shelter units.

-Medical Our 8-person medical team, which includes doctors and nurses, is working alongside the staff at the storm-damaged Schistosomiasis Control and Research Hospital in Palo to provide emergency health care to the community.
+An 8-person medical team, which includes doctors and nurses, is working alongside the staff at the storm-damaged Schistosomiasis Control and Research Hospital in Palo to provide emergency health care to the community.
 Mobile medical teams are treating people in remote areas.
-Our team has treated a total of 4,568 people.
-Our medical workers are also providing vaccinations against measles and polio.
+Our team has treated over 4,500 people.
+Medical workers are also providing vaccinations against measles and polio.

-The U.S. Air Force helped set up our mobile field hospital on the grounds of the research hospital in Palo.
+The U.S. Air Force helped set up a Samaritan’s Purse mobile field hospital on the grounds of the research hospital in Palo.
 Local radio stations are directing people to the expanded medical facility.

-Food According to The World Food Programme (WFP), Samaritan's Purse was the first Disaster Relief charity to provide confirmed assistance to people after Typhoon Haiyan hit on 7 November 2013.
+According to The World Food Programme (WFP), Samaritan’s Purse was the first Disaster Relief charity to provide confirmed assistance to people after Typhoon Haiyan hit.

-We have distributed 2,079 metric tons of food to struggling families.
-High-energy biscuits have been distributed to children in 49 elementary schools.
-21,064 families have received emergency food kits.
+We have distributed 2,079 metric tons of food to struggling families; high-energy biscuits to children in 49 elementary schools; emergency food kits to 21,064 families.

-Samaritan’s Purse is beginning a general food distribution (Week commencing 4 December) in partnership with the World Food Program.
-We will supply 1,000 metric tons of rice to 20,000 families (100,000 people), and high energy biscuits to 3000 families on Bantayan.
+Samaritan’s Purse also carried out a general food distribution in partnership with the World Food Programme, supplying 1,000 metric tons of rice to 20,000 families (100,000 people), and high energy biscuits to 3000 families on Bantayan.